ChristianGobin/react-components/vidSearch/README.md

 ### Video Search Application:
 <p>
-  Search Videos and Watch them.
+  Search the YoutubeAPI for videos and stream them.
 </p>
 <h4> Tools Used </h4>
 <ul>